PeopleOps Framework

 Purpose Filters Everything

 Every role, process, and AI deployment exists to serve the organization's purpose.
 Not to reduce cost.
-Not to cut headcount.
-Not because the technology is cool.
-Purpose first.
-Always.
+Not because a competitor did it.
+If you cannot draw a clear line from the activity to the mission, question the activity.

 Human Primacy